-In this context, this article will explore the reasons behind cockatiels fighting and provide helpful tips on how to prevent and manage aggressive behavior in your birds.
+In this article, we will explore the reasons behind cockatiels fighting and provide helpful tips on how to prevent and manage aggressive behavior in your birds.

 Cockatiels are beloved pets for many people around the world due to their charming personalities and friendly nature.
 However, like any animal, cockatiels can become aggressive and territorial, leading to fighting between birds.
 There are several reasons why your cockatiels may be fighting, such as hormonal changes, a lack of space or resources, or socialization issues.
 It is essential to understand the underlying causes of cockatiel aggression to prevent injuries and ensure the well-being of your pets.